Modelling and Decision Support

 Management and Operations

-The overarching aim of this project is to provide the operational capability and capacity to guide RRAP’s quality decision making based on best available information from models and data, and against multiple objectives set by GBR stakeholders and rightsholders
+The overarching aim of this project was to provide the operational capability and capacity to guide RRAP’s quality decision making based on best available information from models and data, and against multiple objectives set by GBR stakeholders and rightsholders

 Information Systems Development